 The Department previously followed the 2007 Ammonia Guidance method for derivation of ammonia limits.
 However, the EPA's Technical Support Document for Water Quality-based Toxic Controls (TSD) establishes other alternatives to limit derivation.
 The Department has determined that the approach established in Section 5.4.2 of the TSD, which allows for direct application of both the acute and chronic wasteload allocations (WLA) as permit limits for toxic pollutants, is more appropriate limit derivation approach.
 Using this method for a discharge to a waterbody where mixing is not allowed, the criterion continuous concentration (CCC) and the criterion maximum concentration (CMC) will equal the chronic and acute WLA respectively.
 The WLAs are then applied as effluent limits, per Section 5.4.2 of the TSD, where the CMC is the Daily Maximum and the CCC is the Monthly Average.
+As this facility utilizes the Non-Continuous Discharge Practice, the CCC will be the Monthly Protective Value (MPV) and the chronic WLA is not applied directly as the effluent limit.
+The MPV is used to ensure the AML value determined by the facility's holding capacity does not violate the chronic criteria.
 The direct application of both acute and chronic criteria as WLA is also applicable for facilities that discharge into receiving waterbodies with mixing considerations.
 The CCC and CMC will need to be calculated into WLA with mixing considerations using the mass-balance equation: